stegu/psrdnoise/README.md

 a tutorial on how to use these functions on
 [the accompanying Github Pages site](https://stegu.github.io/psrdnoise).

+The infamous troll-owned patent on Simplex Noise finally expired in January 2022, but none of these functions implement any of the patented methods.
+That patent was arguably never valid in the first place, because I would argue that its primary claim is demonstrably false.
+In any case, it's a moot point now.

 ## LICENSE

 The entire content of the docs/ folder is in the public domain, with the